Mobile fundraising is on fire. The reason? Smartphone penetration in the U.S. has reached an all-time high across generations.

 Adequate preparation for fundraising now requires much more than writing a compelling annual appeal letter.
-Your nonprofit fundraising message must be compatible with multiple channels – social media, email, events – to reach your potential supporters.
+Your nonprofit fundraising message must be compatible with multiple channels, such as social media, text messages, email, and events, to reach your potential supporters.

-How Mobile Giving Can Fit into Your Year-End Fundraising Strategy
+How Mobile Giving Can Fit Into Your Fundraising Strategy

-There are several reasons your nonprofit should include mobile giving technologies into your year-end fundraising plan.
+There are several reasons your nonprofit should include mobile-giving technologies into your overall fundraising plan.
 The first is to give your donors every possible giving option.
 Your nonprofit should be where your donors are.
 And, if they are like most people, they are on their phones.
-Pew Internet reports that almost two-thirds of Americans own a smartphone and that 19% of Americans rely on a smartphone for transactions, information, news and to find resources.

-The second reason to adopt mobile giving technologies is that more people access the Internet via mobile devices than through their desktops and laptops!
+The second reason to adopt mobile giving technologies is that more people in the U.S. access the internet via both desktop computers and mobile devices than just their desktops and laptops.

-If you have an online donation page or conduct any online fundraising campaign (including email), you need to become mobile-savvy.
-You know that your organization needs to get itself mobile-ready before year-end.
-But how can you get ready?
-Here are five tips for becoming mobile friendly.
+If you have an online donation page or conduct an online fundraising campaign (including email), you need to become mobile-savvy.
+Here are some tips for becoming mobile-friendly.

 Get Over Your Assumptions

-That's why many people finish their donation on their desktop or laptop computers.
-In any case, it still pays to make that donation page as comfortable as possible.
+Nevertheless, many people finish their donations on their desktop or laptop computers.
+Also, some mobile links take donors back to your website.
+So it still pays to make that donation page as comfortable as possible.

-The most well-known mobile donation method is “text-to-give” (TTG).
-Think of the 2010 international TTG campaign to help Haiti after that country’s horrific earthquake.
-That campaign went viral, and the American Red Cross collected $43 million simply via text donations.
-They still accept donations via this method:
+A well-known mobile donation method is “text-to-give” (TTG), which really got its start with the 2010 international TTG campaign to help Haiti after that country’s deadly earthquake.
+That campaign went viral, and the American Red Cross collected many millions of dollars simply via text donations.

 The mGive Foundation is the go-between for charities and phone carriers.
-If you are interested in TTG, check out the mGive website for information about how to get started, and read the Foundation’s valuable research about text giving.
+If you are interested in TTG, check out the mGive website for information about how to get started.

 Nonprofit Giving Apps